Ghasak/nvim-old/README.md

-# Neovim and init configurations (build v.02)
+# Neovim and init. configurations (build v.02)

 ## What is new

- As nvim is now updated to version 0.6 with a stable release, `nvim-telescope` has not backword compatability. the `nvim-lsp` now become `nvim-diagonstics` a built-in APIs which many other plugins are not supported yet.
+As `nvim` is now updated to version 0.6 with a stable release, `nvim-telescope` has not backword backword compatibility.
+The `nvim-lsp` now become `nvim-diagonstics` built-in APIs which many other plugins are not supported yet.
 In this repository, I have migrated to the new `version 0.6`, only the `lsp-saga` has fixed, but still `lsp-signture` has not been updated yet (to be investigated later).

 - Now all packages are supported with the `NVIM v.06`.
 - More compatibility issues are now fixed with the lsp-configs.
 - Adding to a `git` version contorl to `.local/share/nvim` which will not be pushed to the Github, just to retrieve any version to my current nvim IDE.
 - Adding branches to the `~/.config/nvim/` , for each version, also a branch called `feature/dev` to check and try any new feature or package.

 ## Contents